Quasibound states of massive charged scalars around dilaton black holes in $2+1$ dimensions: Exact frequencies: Final remarks

 \section{Final remarks}

-In this paper, we investigate the geometry of a 3DCDBH, focusing specifically on its characteristic frequencies associated with charged massive scalar QBSs.
+In this paper, we investigate the geometry of a 3DCDBH, focusing specifically on its characteristic frequencies associated with charged massive scalar QBSs, which acts like a spectroscopic fingerprint of the background spacetime, similar to how atomic spectra reveal the structure of atoms.
 This analysis provides valuable insights into the quantum phenomena occurring near black holes, as well as classical processes that remain difficult to observe through both astrophysical observations and analog detection methods.

 Understanding these QBSs not only deepens our theoretical knowledge of black hole physics but also offers potential avenues for detecting subtle quantum effects in gravitational systems.
 By exploring the interplay between charge, mass, and the dilaton field in lower-dimensional models, our study paves the way for future research aimed at bridging the gap between classical general relativity and emerging quantum gravity theories.